Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 Retail customer service spans every interaction a customer may have with a brand.
 These interactions can be face-to-face, through a screen, or over a call.
 As a retail business, customer service is about weaving a seamless blend of personal touch with technological ease to make every touchpoint a delight.
 Whether it is the detailed product knowledge shared by a friendly staff member, the swift response to a tweet, or the easy navigation of an online store, each element plays a crucial role in enhancing the shopping experience.
 The aim is clear: to make every customer feel like they are the most valued asset.
 Businesses can do so by offering thoughtful, efficient support at every step of their journey.

 For retailers eyeing the horizon for growth, investing in exceptional customer service is essential.
 It translates to training teams on the specs of the products and on how to listen, empathize, and connect with customers.
-It also means embracing tools like AI chatbots and live chat to ensure no customer query goes unanswered, no matter the hour.
+It also means embracing tools like AI agents and live chat to ensure no customer query goes unanswered, no matter the hour.

 Excellent retail customer service is about foreseeing what a customer needs before they ask, making their journey effortless and their experience memorable.
 This proactive, customer-centric approach is what can turn a simple purchase into a story worth sharing.